Skip to main content.

 Best Practices for Business Fraud Prevention and Being a Scam-Savvy Consumer

-The age of communication and information overload has brought with it a stealth and significant risk: a seemingly endless supply of phishing, fraud and scams.
+The age of communication and information overload has brought with it a stealth and significant risk: a seemingly endless supply of phishing, fraud, and scams.
 We’ve all gotten – and hopefully ignored or reported – emails about an unexpected inheritance or robotic phone messages about an extended car warranty.
 But, when it comes to operating a business, the stakes can be even higher.

 North Shore Bank takes fraud prevention very seriously and is committed to providing current and frequent communication about best practices for businesses to protect their reputations and their bottom line – from both internal and external risks.
 Keep the following in mind to help prevent fraud against your business or falling prey to scammers.